Rubus ursinus × R. idaeus

 As a hybrid, the seeds won’t produce an exact copy of the parent plant.
 You simply won’t get a true boysenberry if you try this method.

 In fact, many nurseries that sell boysenberry plants propagate them in a lab, using a tissue culture method.
-Because it requires special equipment and scientific skill to achieve, we won’t cover that method here.

 First, while boysenberry roots are perennial, the plant sends up new biennial canes, or stems, each year.